NSA encryption systems: Record traffic encryption

-The KW-26 ROMULUS was a second generation encryption system in wide use that could be inserted into teletypewriter circuits so traffic was encrypted and decrypted automatically.
+The KW-26 ROMULUS was a second generation cipher device in wide use that could be inserted into teletypewriter circuits so traffic was encrypted and decrypted automatically.
 It used electronic shift registers instead of rotors and became very popular (for a COMSEC device of its era), with over 14,000 units produced.
 It was replaced in the 1980s by the more compact KG-84, which in turn was superseded by the KG-84-interoperable KIV-7.